 Common-Sense Precautions for Homemade Dog Food Recipes

 The only way to treat your pet’s allergies is to avoid trigger foods.
 Severe reactions may require medication, but most dogs get relief from symptoms with a hypoallergenic diet.
 If your dog is allergic to one substance, other dog food allergies may develop in the future.
 Also, be on the lookout for non-food allergies, such as grass, fleas, or atopy, which is an allergy to inhaled substances.
+Skin allergies are very common but with a wide range of causes.

 Making homemade dog food gives you the freedom to try various food items, and easily change up your dog’s diet if needed.
 Before you start seeking out recipes for gourmet, homemade dog food, take note of the following common problems with homemade dog food.
 Heeding these tips will keep your dog from becoming sick due to its new diet.